serilog/serilog-settings-configuration/README.md

 }
 ```

-The `WriteTo` and `Enrich.With` sections support the same syntax, for example the following is valid if no arguments are needed by the sinks:
+The `WriteTo` and `Enrich` sections support the same syntax, for example the following is valid if no arguments are needed by the sinks:

 ```json
 "WriteTo": ["LiterateConsole", "DiagnosticTrace"]